 Just toast and tea until purposely dying 2 weeks later.

-(a true story)Jesse lives upstairs.
-He is a Celtic harpist who also plays bagpipes, harvests clams for cash, doesn't talk much, is very friendly, wears orange shoes, keeps his beard in two thick braids on either side of his chin, and likes coffee and grilled cheese sandwiches in the middle of the night.
+(a true story)Jesse, who lives upstairs, is a Celtic harpist who also plays bagpipes, harvests clams for cash, doesn't talk much, is very friendly, wears orange shoes, keeps his beard in two thick braids on either side of his chin, and likes coffee and grilled cheese sandwiches in the middle of the night.

 Unexpected